inrupt/solid-client-js/README.md

 to be used by webmasters to mark up their pages in ways that those search engines can then understand.

-As a convenience for JavaScript developers, Inrupt publishes various NPM modules that provide JavaScript classes containing constants representing the individual terms described in many of these vocabularies today, including modules specifically for Solid-related vocabularies, and for Inrupt-specific
+As a convenience for JavaScript developers, Inrupt publishes various npm modules that provide JavaScript classes containing constants representing the individual terms described in many of these vocabularies today, including modules specifically for Solid-related vocabularies, and for Inrupt-specific